milesj/packemon/website/docs/features.md

 import { name } from 'package';
 ```

+> This is a great solution for packages that want to offer "modules" but are unable to fully migrate
+> to ESM.

 ## CommonJS & ECMAScript interoperability

 Packemon by default encourages [ECMAScript modules](./esm.md), but not everyone is there yet.
 To